-Probably the most famous flavored vodka from Grey Goose, Grey Goose La Poire is their pear flavored vodka.
+Grey Goose La Poire is probably the most famous flavored vodka from Grey Goose.
+It’s a pear-flavored vodka.
 Originally conceived by Cellar Master Francois Thibault, it was inspired by pear tarts crafted by a friend of his who was a pastry chef.
 It is flavored with Anjou pears and bottled at 40% ABV.

 - Grey Goose L’Orange

-The orange flavored vodka from the Grey Goose line, L’Orange uses the extracted essence of one kilogram of oranges for every liter of vodka it produces.
-Bottled at 40% ABV.
+The orange-flavored vodka from the Grey Goose line, L’Orange, uses the extracted essence of one kilogram of oranges for every liter of vodka it produces.

 - Grey Goose Le Citron

 The Grey Goose citrus vodka is flavored with essential oils of lemons from the Menton region of France.
-It is crisp and bright as you would expect from a lemon flavored vodka.
+It is crisp and bright, as you would expect from a lemon-flavored vodka.
 It wouldn’t hurt to use it for a high-end lemon drop.
-Bottled at 40% ABV.

 - Grey Goose La Vanille

-Grey Goose’s Vanilla flavored vodka is made using the essence of vanilla beans from Madagascar.
-Look for strong notes of vanilla of course, as well as toffee, caramel, and almond.
+Grey Goose’s vanilla-flavored vodka is made using the essence of vanilla beans from Madagascar.
+Look for strong notes of vanilla, of course, as well as toffee, caramel, and almond.
 This would be a great base for an espresso martini.
-Bottled at 40%.

 - Grey Goose Le Melon

 The melon for Grey Goose’s Le Melon vodka is grown in the Cavaillon region of southern France.
-Cavaillon Charentais melons are famous for their rich honey-like flavor and are described as a far superior version of an American cantaloupe.
+Cavaillon Charentais melons are famous for their rich honey-like flavor and are described as a far superior version of American cantaloupes.
 The melon even has its own dedicated order of knights that inspect the melons for sugar content, ripeness, flavor, size, and color.
-The melons are so famous that accounts of their quality date back to the 1400s, and famed author Alexandre Dumas once traded copies of his books The Count of Monte Cristo and The Three Musketeers for an annual shipment of twelve melons recurring for the rest of his life.
+The melons are so famous that accounts of their quality date back to the 1400s, and famed author Alexandre Dumas once traded copies of his books, The Count of Monte Cristo and The Three Musketeers, for an annual shipment of twelve melons that repeated for the rest of his life.
 Grey Goose Le Melon uses the essence of ripe Cavaillon Charentais melons to create this summertime vodka with sweet notes of honeysuckle and juicy melon.
-Bottled at 40% ABV.

 - Grey Goose Cherry Noir

-Inspired by Clafoutis, a French baked pastry filled with black cherries, Grey Goose Cherry Noir is their Black Cherry flavored bottling.
-It derives its flavor from the essence of ripe french black cherries from the southern Basque region and has a juicy, rich, cherry flavor.
-Bottled at 40% ABV.
+Inspired by Clafoutis, a French baked pastry filled with black cherries, Grey Goose Cherry Noir is their black cherry-flavored bottling.
+It derives its flavor from the essence of ripe French black cherries from the southern Basque region and has a juicy, rich cherry flavor.